Shaun the Sheep

-Shaun the Sheep is an animated silent children's television series, produced by Aardman Animations.
-A spin-off of the Wallace & Gromit franchise, the series focuses on the adventures of Shaun the Sheep who previously starred in A Close Shave (1995), as the leader of his flock on a British farm.
+Shaun the Sheep is a British animated comedy television series created by Nick Park.
+Produced by Aardman Animations, it is a spin-off of the Wallace & Gromit franchise, focusing on the adventures of Shaun the Sheep, who previously appeared in A Close Shave (1995), as the leader of his flock on a British farm.
 The series premiered on 5 March 2007 on CBBC in the UK.
 In 2020, the sixth series, titled Shaun the Sheep: Adventures from Mossy Bottom streamed globally on Netflix.
-In March 2024, it was announced that a seventh series was in development, which premiered on 26 May 2025.
-With 187 episodes over 7 series, Shaun the Sheep is one of the longest-running animated series in British and German television.
+In March 2024, it was announced that a seventh series was in development, which premiered on 24 May 2025.
+With 190 episodes over 7 series, Shaun the Sheep is one of the longest-running animated series in British and German television.

-The series inspired the spin-off Timmy Time, a show aimed at younger viewers that follows Timmy, Shaun's younger cousin.
+The series inspired the spin-off Timmy Time, a show aimed at younger viewers that follows Timmy, Shaun's younger cousin, while a second spin-off series, titled Let's Go Timmy!, is set to release in 2027..
+These 3 series are collectively referred to as the Mossy Bottom franchise.
 A first feature-length film, Shaun the Sheep Movie, was released in 2015.
 A short film, Shaun the Sheep: The Farmer's Llamas, was aired in 2015 as a Christmas TV special.
 A second feature-length film, A Shaun the Sheep Movie: Farmageddon, was released in 2019, and a second short film, Shaun the Sheep: The Flight Before Christmas, was released in 2021.
 A two-part episode titled "Shirleyverse" premiered on 24 May 2025 on CBBC and BBC One.
-A third feature-length film, Shaun the Sheep: The Beast of Mossy Bottom, is due to be released in 2026.
+A third feature-length film, Shaun the Sheep: The Beast of Mossy Bottom, was released on 18 September 2026.